codingEzio/codingezio.github.io/src/221223-My-Own-Information-Universe.md

 > My Own Information Universe
->> I'm still trying to find a way for myself to spend less time on websites like *YouTube* 🤒
+>> edited on 230221: Still trying to spend less time on websites like *YouTube* 🤒<br/>
+>> edited on 230305: A huge overhaul is on the way 😁
 <!-- toc -->

 ## Prologue